Aaron Burgess ( He/Him/His )

 Boards and Commissions Contacts: COVID-19 Equity Task Force, Human Relations Commission

 Sarah Dawe ( She/Her/Hers )

 Sarah is a seasoned policy professional and attorney with a background in community advocacy.
-She has eight years of experience in the legal, public, and nonprofit sectors.
-Previously, Sarah represented Senator Barbara Boxer in her San Diego office and was a Policy Consultant for the San Diego Housing Federation.
-Sarah is also an active member of several community organizations geared toward public service, including serving as a board member of the San Diego Museum of Man, a member of the San Diego City’s Balboa Park Advisory Committee.
+She has considerable experience in the legal, public, and nonprofit sectors.
+Previously, Sarah represented U.S. Senator Barbara Boxer in her San Diego office and was a Policy Consultant for the San Diego Housing Federation.
+Sarah is also an active member of several community organizations geared toward public service, and is currently serving as the Co-President of Women Give San Diego and an at-large member of the San Diego City's Balboa Park Advisory Committee.
 She previously served as a board member of the Museum of Us (formerly the Museum of Man).

-Boards & Commissions Contact: Regional Task Force on the Homeless, City Homelessness Leadership Council, USD Homeless Symposium, Commission on the Status of Women, San Diego Workforce Partnership, Local Agency Formation Commission, Unified Disaster Council, Citizen’s Law Enforcement Review Board, CA Identification System Remote, Countywide Redevelopment Successor Agency
+Boards & Commissions Contact: Regional Task Force on the Homeless, City Homelessness Leadership Council, USD Homeless Symposium, Commission on the Status of Women and Girls, Unified Disaster Council, Citizen’s Law Enforcement Review Board, Countywide Redevelopment Successor Agency

 Emily Wier ( She/Her/Hers )